-4. DRAINAGE CONTROL.
+6. DRAINAGE CONTROL.

-a.
+- a.
 Each driveway shall have a culvert installed at the ditch line where the driveway meets the public road.
-The culvert shall be sized to carry the expected stormwater flow from a 2-year twenty-four hour storm event and a 10-year mean recurrence storm event and shall be at least eighteen (18) inches in diameter.
-Any modification to this requirement shall be approved by the Town Board and, in the case of county or state highways, approved by the Dane County Highway Commission or district engineer of the Wisconsin Department of Transportation.
+The culvert shall be sized to carry the expected stormwater flow from a 2-year twenty-four-hour storm event and a 10-year mean recurrence storm event and shall be at least eighteen (18) inches in diameter.
+Any modification to this requirement shall be approved by the Town Board and, in the case of county or state highways, approved by the Dane County Highway Commission or district engineer of the Wisconsin Department of Transportation. - b.

-- b.
 Ditches, roadway crowning, and culverts shall be designed to carry the expected stormwater flow from a 2-year twenty-four hour storm event and a 10-year mean recurrence storm event. - c.
-The driveway shall be planned, constructed, and maintained to prevent diversion of surface water onto public roads, and to prevent adverse impacts on adjoining properties. - 5.
+The driveway shall be planned, constructed, and maintained to prevent diversion of surface water onto public roads, and to prevent adverse impacts on adjoining properties. - 7.
 CONSTRUCTION METHODS/MATERIALS.
-The driveway must have at least four (4) inches of two (2) inch rock on the roadbed, covered with two (2) inches of three-quarter (3/4) inch gravel. - 6.
-CLEARING.
-An area twenty four (24) feet in width and twenty five (25) feet in height shall be cleared along the driveway right-of-way in order to permit the safe passage of emergency vehicles.
-In cases where such clearing would be environmentally damaging, the Town Board will determine if failure to clear will prevent or interfere with emergency service or create a safety hazard. - 7.
+The driveway shall have a base course that will support the passage of vehicles, including emergency vehicles, at all times of the year considering soil and moisture conditions underlying the driveway, covered with at least two (2) inches of three-quarter (3/4) inch gravel.

+- 8. CLEARING AND MAINTENANCE.
+An area twenty-four (24) feet in width and eighteen (18) feet in height shall be cleared along the driveway right-of-way to permit the safe passage of emergency vehicles.
+In cases where such clearing would be environmentally damaging, the Town Board will determine if failure to clear will prevent or interfere with emergency vehicle service or create a safety hazard.
+Landowners shall be responsible for maintaining this clearance to allow safe emergency access.
+The Town will not be responsible for the condition of private driveways unless there is an impact on public roads.
+See also Section 4.08. - 9.
 SHARED ACCESS.
 Access for more than one residence to a public road via any shared private road or driveway may be approved if the Town Board determines that a shared private road or driveway is desirable for environmental or safety reasons.
-A shared driveway shall be approved only if: - a. each property either has road access guaranteed by legal easement, or an alternative site for a private driveway: - b. a shared driveway maintenance agreement is executed and properly recorded with the Register of Deeds; - c. at least one turnout lane is provided, with a minimum roadway width of 24 feet and a minimum length of 75 feet; and - d.
-No more than four residences share a single driveway. - 8.
-See also requirements for private access roads in chapter 7.06 (1) of the Town of Vermont Ordinances - 9.
-Landowners shall be responsible to maintain their driveways in a condition that allows safe emergency vehicle access.
-The Town will not be responsible for the condition of private driveways unless there is an impact on public roads.
-See also Section 4.08.
+A shared driveway shall be approved only if: - a. each property either has road access guaranteed by legal easement, or an alternative site for a private driveway. - b. a shared driveway maintenance agreement is executed and properly recorded with the Register of Deeds. - c. at least one turnout lane is provided, which shall be at least 50 feet long and 20 feet wide, with 12.5 foot long entrance and exit triangles to the 50' x 18' segment as illustrated in APPENDIX 12, Figure 2; and - d.
+No more than four residences share a single driveway. - 10.
+See also requirements for private access roads in chapter 7.06(1) of the Town of Vermont Ordinances.

-4.07 ENGINEERING PLAN
+4.07 ENGINEERING PLAN.